 Similar to previous possibility, culture can enables recognition that the same face could mean different emotional responses.
 The cultural difference on the belief of authenticity of facial expressions might have played a role: East Asians, who are culturally taught to regulate their facial expression (Rothbaum et al., 2002), might not trust the facial expression as an authentic expression of genuine feelings.
 This might lead East Asians to perceive emotions that are not presented on facial expressions.
 On the other hand, facial expressions might be a better proxy of true feeling, who are encouraged to express their emotions fully (Kim and Markus, 1999; Mauss and Gross, 2004; Butler et al., 2007).

 Lastly, cultural differences in the type of attributions people make when perceiving other peoples’ emotion (Shweder & Bourne, 1984).
 East Asians tend to perceive complex interactions between internal and external factors, whereas European Americans often make an internal attribution and underestimate the influence of external factors (Norenzayan & Nisbett, 2000).
 We reasoned that cultural differences in attribution style would emerge in people’s appraisal of others’ emotion.
 People consider why the other person is feeling happiness, anger, surprise, and the like.
 Any expressed emotions can be the result of an innate trait, such as personality (internal attribution), or they can be the result of multiple external factors, such as outside circumstances or other people (external attribution).
 Similar to our hypothesis, Masuda and his colleagues (2008) found that Japanese were more likely to reference social context in determining the emotional expression of a target individual, compared with European Americans.
-Thus, East Asians may perceive more mixed emotions because they explain the emotions using complex external factors and fewer internal attributions.
+Thus, East Asians may perceive more mixed emotions because they explain the emotions using complex external factors in addition to internal attributions.

 General Overview of the Present Study